IDAES/idaes-pse/docs/technical_specs/core/util/tags.rst

 ===============

 IDAES contains classes for tagging model quantities and grouping them.
-The tags allow a convenient short cut to important model inputs and outputs.
-There are also facilities for numeric formatting and displaying output in desired units.
+The tags provide a convenient short cut to important model inputs and outputs and facilities for numeric formatting and displaying output in desired units.

 Examples:
 ---------